Content-Addressable aRchives (CAR)

 - Return to the beginning of these substeps.

-- Return version, roots, and blocks.
+- Return metadata and blocks.

 The steps to parse a CAR header are: